—Buying tips for choosing the best unit for your backyard

 Propane space heaters

 Propane fuel is fairly convenient to use.
-It comes in easily portable tanks, which makes the unit extremely versatile for moving around anywhere on your patio.
+It comes in easily portable tanks, which makes a unit extremely versatile for moving around anywhere on your patio.

-Another option is to take your current tank to a gas station and refill it—which is the most economical option.
+Another option is to take your current tank to a gas station and refill it.
+Typically, this is the most economical option.

-From a convenience standpoint, the occasional refueling task is viewed as a bit of a hassle to some homeowners who prefer having no more effort than inserting a plug into an outlet.
+From a convenience standpoint, some homeowners view the occasional refueling task as a bit of a hassle; they prefer making no more effort than inserting a plug into an outlet.

 Natural-gas space heaters

 Perhaps the least-common kind of outdoor space heater is one that runs on natural gas.
 The fuel is supplied from a permanent natural-gas line in your yard.